How much is registration, how much do I need to fundraise, and what does it include?

 How do I create a team?

 When you register online, it will ask you if you want to join as an individual or as a team.
 Please choose the team option.
 Since you are registering the team, it will automatically make you the Team Captain.
-You will have the tools to manage the team page, in addition to your individual fundraising page.
+You will have the tools to manage the team page, in addition to your personal fundraising page.
 You also have control over the team fundraising goal.
-Let your potential teammates know that when they register they can choose to join your team from the dropdown menu.
-See our "Starting a Team" FAQ tab for more information, or email email@example.com.
+Let your potential teammates know that when they register they can choose to join your team from the drop-down menu.
+See "Starting a Team" for more information, or contact us.

 Can I create a team or join a team after I have registered as an individual?

 Yes!
-If you want to join a team after registering, email firstname.lastname@example.org and tell her the name of the team you want to be on and she’ll make it happen.
+If you want to join a team after registering, contact us with the name of the team you want to be on and we'll make it happen.

 Can I change my beneficiary choices after I've registered?

 Yes!
-If you would like to change your beneficiary choices, please email Michelle (email@example.com) and indicate which beneficiaries you would like to support.
+If you would like to change your beneficiary choices, please contact us and indicate which beneficiaries you would like to support.
 Please note that beneficiary choices must be finalized three weeks prior to the trip start.

 What's the rafting like on the last day?